CreamyMilk/Reader/README.md

 # Reader
-running the reader run a local server using python using \n
+Running the reader run a local server using python using

 ### python3 -m http.server 8000